 You might feel confused by all the different health insurance options and choices you have to make when you turn 65.
-No matter whether you choose Original Medicare or a Medicare Advantage Plan, you are guaranteed certain rights.
-Among them:
+No matter whether you choose Original Medicare or a Medicare Advantage Plan, you are guaranteed certain rights:

 You are guaranteed to be treated with dignity and respect.
-Some unscrupulous agents may think just because you're older, you're easy prey, but you should never let anyone intimidate you when you are researching and signing up for your Medicare benefits and Medicare supplement insurance (also known as Medigap), says Cheryl Matheis, senior vice president of AARP.
+Some unscrupulous agents may think just because you’re older, you’re easy prey, but you should never let anyone intimidate you when you’re researching and signing up for your Medicare benefits and Medicare supplement insurance (also known as Medigap).
 If someone treats you wrongly, report him or her to your state insurance department.

 Your questions about your Medicare coverage must be answered.
 You may be able to find the answers to common questions at the Medicare website.
-AARP offers a feature in its bulletin and online, Ask Ms. Medicare, which also answers many common health insurance coverage questions about Medicare, Medicare Supplement insurance and other health insurance plans.
 You also can call the Medicare help line at 1-800-633-4227, 24 hours a day, including weekends.
 Your state insurance department also may be able to answer your general questions about health insurance plans.

 Your questions must be answered in a way that you understand, whether the answers come from Medicare, the people at your health insurance plans or, under certain circumstances, contractors.

 Your Medigap insurance policies must be renewed as long as you pay your premiums.
-You can't be dropped for making claims, Matheis says.
-Don't let anyone tell you that if you make too many claims on your Medigap health insurance plan, you may lose it.
+You can’t be dropped for making claims.
+Don’t let anyone tell you that if you make too many claims on your Medigap health plan, you may lose it.

 You can make changes to your health and prescription drug coverage.
-In most cases, you can make these changes during the open enrollment period, which for 2012 is earlier than usual, Oct.
+In most cases, you can make these changes during the open enrollment period, which is Oct.
 15 to Dec.
-7. The changes you make will take effect on Jan.
+7. Any changes made during that time take effect on Jan.
 1, 2020.
 There’s also a more limited open enrollment from Jan.
 1 to March 31 when you can only switch Medicare Advantage plans or change from Medicare Advantage to Original Medicare.

 There are special circumstances that allow you to change your Medicare health or prescription drug coverage at other times of the year, Burton says.
 The circumstances may depend on the state in which you live, but may include the death of a spouse or moving.